 Tip: Remind them to stack the factors vertically on their Easy Breezy Math.
 Sometimes I give my students whiteboards specifically for these to make it a bit more engaging.

-If this strategy is new for you and you need to see it in action, then check out this video and song.
+If this strategy is new for you and you need to see it in action, then check out this video.

 Box Model or Box Method with Partial Quotients